A Cartel that Lasts for Centuries: The Case of the Eastern Orthodox Church Indulgences

 ALBA Graduate Business School

-ALBA Graduate Business School; Yale SOM International Center for Finance
+ALBA Graduate Business School at The American College of Greece; Yale SOM International Center for Finance

 Southern Connecticut State University